ingride/random-file-generator/README.md

 # random-file-generator

-run with:
+to generate 100 files of 10kb each:
 ```
  go run dd.go -bs=10 -count=1 -n=100
 ```
-to generate 100 files of 10kb each